MedBlog

 Having a few small fibroids is rarely cause for concern.
 However, depending on the location of your fibroids, how many you have, and whether they are large – fibroids can range from the size of a coin to a basketball – we will monitor for certain situations that can cause problems during pregnancy.

-In general, risk to the growing baby is low.
+In general, fibroids pose a low risk to a growing baby.
 If you have large or multiple fibroids, we'll watch closely for a few potential concerns:

-• Breech position: If your fibroids limit space in the uterus, your baby may be breech – bottom down instead of head down.
-Using ultrasound and a physical exam, we monitor the baby's position as you get closer to your due date.
-If your baby is not head down your doctor might recommend cesarean section (C-section) delivery.
+• Fetal malpresentation: If the fibroids limit space in the uterus, your baby may move into breech position – bottom down instead of head down.
+Using ultrasound and a physical exam, we will monitor the baby's position as you get closer to your due date.
+If your baby is not head down, your doctor might recommend cesarean section (C-section) delivery.

 Knowing the position and size of your fibroids can help you and your care team prepare for potential labor and delivery complications, such as:

-• Incomplete cervical dilation: Crowding in the lower uterine area due to bulky fibroids can block the opening of the birth canal.
-Obstruction from fibroids in this area can increase the risk of needing a C-section.
+• Incomplete cervical dilation: Bulky fibroids that crowd the lower uterine area can block the opening of the birth canal, increasing the risk of needing a C-section.

 • Poor contracting: Disruption of normal uterine tissue from fibroids may result in weak contractions.
 This makes it difficult to reach complete cervical dilation when in labor and may necessitate C-section delivery.